HeshanKarunaratne/notes/README.md

       - Index points to the block, not the record itself
     - Non Clustered Index
       - Index points to the location where the data is stored
-      - There can be multiple Non Clustered Indexes in the table
+      - There can be multiple Non-Clustered Indexes in the table

     15 .
 Wht do you understand by sub queries in SQL?
     - Sub query is simply defined as a query inside another query